clinicalml/deepDiagnosis/README.md

 This code will create 3 datasets (train, test, valid) in the ./sample_python_data directory, with dimensions of: 5 x  2000 x 48 for each input x (xtrain, xtest, xvalid) and 20 x  2000 x  48 for each outcome set y.
 This synthetic data correcsponds to input type 1 above.
 Follow steps 1-9 in the (Run) section above to test with this data, and feel free to test with other synthetic datasets.

-#Intermediate data

-Given the input, create_batches.lua creates mini-batches and save them on disk.
-These files are created:

-1) bix_*_batch_input

-size: (batchSize, 1, labcounts, backward_window)

-Description: Tensor of the input.
-Values could be binary (i.e. if disease history, medications)  or continuous (observed lab values)

-2) bix_*batch_input_nnx

-size:(batchSize, 1, labcounts, backward_window)

-Description: Tensor of a binary indicator for whether or not the input was observed.

-3) bix_*_batch_target

-size: (batchSize, diseasecount, 1, 1)

-Description: Tensor of binary indicators for outcomes.

-4) bix_*_batch_tobe_excluded_outcomes

-size: (batchSize, diseasecount, 1, 1)

-Description: Tensor of binary indicators for whether or not each member in the batch would need to be excluded for each outcome.
-(We have the option to exclude people who already have an outcome)

-5) bix_*_batch_mu

-size: (batchSizeTrain, 1, labcounts, backward_window)

-Description: Tensor that includes per person per lab, the mean value.
-This is useful if imputation is used and we want to normalize each time series before imputing.
-We store the means so that we can scale them back after imputation.

-6) bix_*_batch_std

-size: (batchSizeTrain, 1, labcounts, backward_window)

-Description: Tensor that includes per person per lab, the standard deviation value.
-This is useful if imputation is used and we want to normalize each time series before imputing.
-We store the standard deviations so that we can scale them back after imputation.

 #Citation: [Will be updated soon]

 1) http://arxiv.org/abs/1511.07938
 Narges Razavian, David Sontag, "Temporal Convolutional Neural Networks for Diagnosis from Lab Tests", ICLR 2016 Workshop track.